Expanded ACT for Psychedelic-assisted Therapy: Integrating trauma-focused ‘parts’ work with systemic change

 Schedule:

-Invitation to exchange sessions with peers before arriving in Spain.
+Invitation to exchange sessions with peers before arriving in Connecticut.

 Days 3-4: ACT and the Spectrum of Selves – from shame to the ‘reverse compass’ for accessing our deeper fears, exploring the voices and behaviours of our different parts.
 Understanding the ACT core processes from a ‘parts’ point of view.
 For a taster of this see this invited speaker conference presentation: https://youtu.be/7PjiTJhTJjc